SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 the nominal performance of a generic transformer with several outputs, the respective output ratios, and an efficiency for each output need to be known.

+**Heat Pumps**

+For the modelilng of heat pumps, different heat sources are considered so the weather data set must include different temperatures.
+At the moment it is possible to use ground water, soil (vertical heat exchanger), surface water and ambient air as a heat source.

+The heat pumps are implemnted by using  `"oemof.thermal." <https://github.com/oemof/oemof-thermal>`_

 Links
 =================================================